spara7C5/GUI-phase-tracking/README.md

 This tab is in charge of load the four lists of sampled values of the DPOH channels.
 It can be done by two way:<br />
 The `Load from file` section manages a file (txt,csv,...) of collected experimental data.
 It must be formatted in five columns respectively
  |relative time|chx-real|chx-imag|chy-real|chx-imag| with a certain Delimiter which must be specified in the corresponding text box.
-Other DSP pre-processing features are available: chunking, downsampling, mixing for demodulation.
+Other DSP pre-processing features are available: chunking, downsampling, mixing for demodulation.<br />
 The `Load from simulated data` offers the possibility to simulate the transmission system, namely the behavior of the optical fiber with the
-DE e TE parameters and the optical (demodulated) phase PH.
+DE e TE parameters and the optical (demodulated) phase PH.<br />
 **NOTE!** the equations in the textbox must be written following the python/matlab syntax and the independent variable must be called `x` and it must be always present (e.g. a simple constant K is written as 0*x+K )